firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 ## TL;DR
 - Wire throttles, brakes, and regen controls straight into the controller’s ADC pins and keep everything on 3.3 V logic—dash adapters and 5 V accessories routinely add lag or kill channels when they fail.[^1][^2][^4]
-- Treat the Spintend/MakerX auxiliary board as a low-current signal bridge: its ~12 V/3 A rail can light LEDs or run logic, but headlamps, horns, and pumps still need a dedicated DC/DC or relay-fed supply.[^3][^9][^10][^11]
+- Treat the Spintend/MakerX auxiliary board as a low-current signal bridge: its ~12 V/3 A rail can light LEDs or run logic, but headlamps, horns, and pumps still need a dedicated DC/DC or relay-fed supply—and the older Spintend ADC V2 daughterboard only sources ≈3.3 V/30–40 W, so halogen H1/H3 bulbs instantly overheat the MOSFET rail.[^3][^9][^10][^11][^adc_v2_limit]
 - Map and validate every analog input inside VESC Tool before sealing the deck; enabling ADC control blocks bench FWD/REV overrides, so miswired harnesses must be fixed before ride testing.[^7][^8][^13]
 - Protect logic rails by isolating accessory power, adding pull-down failsafes, and avoiding shared 5 V lines between controllers—shorts or ground loops keep blowing MOSFET drivers and display boards.[^14][^16][^17][^19]